facebookresearch/habitat-sim/docs/pages/lighting-setups.rst

 `Scene Lighting`_
 =================

-By default, the scene will be shaded with no lights.
+By default, the scene will be shaded with no lights using the `habitat_sim.gfx.NO_LIGHTING_KEY` setup.

 .. include:: ../../examples/tutorials/lighting_tutorial.py
     :code: py